richie48/MT5-launcher/README.md

 ### How to run launcher
 Install go from the official go [website](https://go.dev/doc/install)

-This script is not packages as it only relies on go official packages
+This script is not packaged as it only relies on go official packages
 ```
 go run main.go
 ```